-During the Autumn, we say goodbye to birds that have been visiting during summer – including the Willow Warbler which flies all the way from the UK back to Africa!
-These tiny birds mostly eat fruit and insects during summer, so don’t visit feeders often, but you might see an appearance during the Autumn when they start stocking up on nuts and berries to prepare for their 5000 mile journey back to sub-saharan Africa.
+During the autumn, we say goodbye to birds that have been visiting during the summer – including the Willow Warbler which flies all the way from the UK back to Africa!
+These tiny birds mostly eat fruit and insects during summer, so don’t visit feeders often, but you might see an appearance during the autumn when they start stocking up on nuts and berries to prepare for their 5000-mile journey back to sub-Saharan Africa.

-Once Willow Warblers and other summer visitors have left for the winter, we receive a whole new flurry of bird species who come from much colder regions including Scandinavia and Russia, and stay with us over the winter months.
-These birds include the Redwing, Waxwing and Fieldfare, so have a look out for them over the coming months.
+Once Willow Warblers and other summer visitors have left for the winter, we receive a whole new flurry of bird species who come from much colder regions including Scandinavia and Russia and stay with us over winter.
+These birds include the Redwing, Waxwing, and Fieldfare, so have a look out for them over the coming months.

 10. Make your own compost

 To get started, you’ll need a large compost bin.
 It’s possible to make compost without a bin, on bare earth, but this can take much longer.
 Bins are helpful because they retain warmth and moisture, speeding the composting process up.
-You can make one yourself if you’re feeling adventurous or pick one up from your local garden centre, or from Homebase or B&Q.
+You can make one yourself if you’re feeling adventurous or pick one up from your local garden centre, Homebase, or B&Q.

 The next step is to fill your compost bin with as much organic waste as possible – the more varied the ingredients, the richer your compost will be – and leave it to rot down.
-You can add things to your bin like teabags, egg shells, leaves and grass clippings.
-There are also things that you shouldn’t add to your compost pile, like meat fat, dairy and bones.
-If you want to find out more about what, and what not to put in your compost bin, check out this article from Gardening Know How.
+You can add things to your bin like teabags, egg shells, leaves, and grass clippings.
+There are also things that you shouldn’t add to your compost pile, like meat fat, dairy, and bones.
+If you want to find out more about what to put in your compost bin and what not to, check out this article from Gardening Know How.
 The video below will also offer you some helpful tips on making your own compost.